-During the second quarter, SRK Consulting issued a draft detailed design of the tailings storage facility expansion including the basis of design, spring water management, embankment design, stability assessment and surface water management.
-The planned embankment raise would be from 531.0mRL to 533.3mRL to allow for 0.3m beach freeboard.
-Construction of the new spring water management system was completed and preparation for the TSF main embankment construction proceeded with installation of various seepage channels, excavating the stream diversion, removal of unwanted materials and backfilling.
+During the third quarter, SRK Consulting issued a detailed design of the tailings storage facility expansion including the basis of design, spring water management, embankment design, stability assessment and surface water management.
+The designed embankment raise would be from 531.0mRL to 533.3mRL to allow for 2.3m beach freeboard.
+Construction of the new spring water management system was completed, and construction proceeded for the TSF main embankment with installation of various seepage channels, excavating the stream diversion, removal of unwanted materials and backfilling.
+The 2.3m raise is expected to be completed in July 2019 and storage capacity is planned to be adequate for production to the end of June 2020.
+The next embankment raise is required once sulphide project is initiated and it is estimated the embankment will need to be raised to 540mRL for the life of sulphide plant production.